Growing Rhododendrons From Seed

 Rhododendrons, boxwood, azaleas, hollies, and laurel will benefit from an application of an anti-desiccant, such as Wilt-Pruf.
 Read and follow all instructions.
 Spraying should occur in late Fall when temperatures are near 40 degrees F. Most anti-desiccants are composed of a "waxy" substance that can break down during winter's thaws necessitating a reapplication.

-If you do not get a change to apply an anti-desiccant, you may want to provide a wind-shield, such as burlap to these shrubs as well as some mulch protection around the base of the shrub.
+If you do not get a chance to apply an anti-desiccant, you may want to provide a wind-shield, such as burlap to these shrubs as well as some mulch protection around the base of the shrub.
 Young plants can be enclosed with chicken wire or dog fencing, and packed loosely with oak leaves.
 Remove the protection in the spring as buds start expanding.
 Mature plants can be mulched with several inches of wood chips at the base.

 Evergreen boughs can be leaned or tied against plants to limit winter injury.
 A teepee-like structure constructed with three or four evergreen trees or branches with their points forced into the ground and tips tied together provides adequate protection...or use a burlap covering around individual plants.
 Snow fencing alone or with a polyethylene plastic sheeting attached to it also gives effective wind protection.
 Cover the plants just before freeze up in the Fall and uncover after all the frost is out of the ground in the spring.